 - Bruxism.
 A condition in which people grind or clench their teeth, it´s a very common bad habit that many people aren’t aware that they have because many of them do it unconsciously, usually while they are asleep.

-Bruxism can be diagnosed and be treated bruxism through a combination of therapies, such as the use of a custom mouth guard while he or she is sleeping.
+Bruxism can be diagnosed and be treated through a combination of therapies, such as the use of a custom mouth guard while you are sleeping.

 - Thumb-sucking.
-This habit is carried by many people since their childhood into their adolescent years and even into adulthood, although many people don´t want to admit they do it.
-While it may be a soothing means of coping with stress, it can also have big consequences in your smile.
+This habit is carried by many people from their childhood into their adolescent years and even into adulthood, although many people don´t want to admit they do it.
+While it may be a soothing means of coping with stress, it can also have big consequences on your smile.

 - Poor diet.
 Eating unhealthy foods can make your teeth weak since their not receiving the right amount of vitamins, which will eventually lead to tooth decay.
 Tooth loss can affect tooth alignment and the bite more quickly and dramatically than any other factor.

 - Bad oral hygiene.
 Brushing your teeth after every meal and using dental floss as a complement to get rid of food remains between the teeth will increase your chance to avoid gum disease and other dental problems in the future.
 Gum disease and tooth decay are the two leading causes of tooth loss among American adults.